KohlsAdrian/bubble_overlay/README.md

 Android only feature
-This plugin is very start project

 ## Getting Started

 What you need to include in your project to start working:

-* Open your AndroidManifest.xml and add inside <application> tag add this:
+* Open your AndroidManifest.xml and add inside `application` tag:

         <service
             android:name="com.adriankohls.bubble_overlay.BubbleOverlayService"
             android:enabled="true"
             android:exported="false" />

-And add this permissions:
+And add this permissions at `manifest` top level:

         <uses-permission android:name="android.permission.SYSTEM_ALERT_WINDOW" />
         <uses-permission android:name="android.permission.WAKE_LOCK" />

-Create a local variable:
+Create a local variable in your `dart` file:

         final BubbleOverlay bubbleOverlay = BubbleOverlay();
         bubbleOverlay.openBubble();

-The first time you call openBubble(), it will request Android overlay permission After granting permission, call it again, and it will open the bubble
+The first time you call openBubble(), it will request Android overlay permission

+After granting permission, call it again, and it will open the bubble

 More details you can find in example/lib/main.dart